Elbert-Ainstein/MENACE/README.md

 A Python simulation of Donald Michie's 1961 reinforcement-learning system for tic-tac-toe, built for CS 580 Machine Learning (Spring 2026).

+Note: I read through all the code to ensure the logic is correct.

 ## What it does

 MENACE learns to play tic-tac-toe by adjusting "bead counts" in virtual drawers — one drawer per unique board state.
 Moves are chosen by weighted random sampling, and after each game the beads are updated: +3 for a win, +1 for a draw, -1 for a loss.
 Over thousands of games against a random opponent, MENACE converges toward strong play without any hardcoded strategy.